itscturner/ansible/roles/usbguard/README.md

 usbguard
 ========

-An ansible role to install and configure usbguard.
+An ansible role to install and configure USBGuard.

 Requirements
 ------------